Git-K3rnel/VulnHub/BTRSys1/README.md

 ## 3.Gaining Shell

-this code just prevents us from uploading files which does not have `jpg`, `gif` or `png` extensions.
+This code just prevents us from uploading files which does not have `jpg`, `gif` or `png` extensions.

 but frontend control mechanism can be bypassed by intercepting the traffic with a proxy like burp so prepare